 4 Great Romance TV Shows to Learn Chinese

-The story starts by introducing us to a plain Taiwanese girl who works in a plain office with plain looks with a plain personality, and even a plain name (陈欣怡).
-She falls in love with another fellow office worker, but who is really only taking advantage of her by using her, having her clean his home, pay his bills and so forth.
+This story introduces us to a plain Taiwanese girl.
+She works in a plain office, has plain looks, a plain personality and even a plain name, 陈欣怡 (chénxīnyí).
+She falls in love with another fellow office worker who’s really only taking advantage of her by having her clean his home, pay his bills and so forth.

-Ignorant of this, she goes on a trip with him on a cruise and one night, accidentally goes to the wrong room and sleeps with the wrong guy.
-After clearing the misunderstanding, and praying that they’ll never meet again, 欣宜 returns to her old life.
+Ignorant of this, she goes on a cruise trip with him.
+One night, she accidentally goes to the wrong room and sleeps with the wrong guy.
+After clearing the misunderstanding and praying that they’ll never meet again, she returns to her old life.

-Little does she know that months after, she will be pregnant with that stranger’s baby, who happens to be the owner and CEO of a large public company she works for…
+Little does she know that months after, she’ll be pregnant with that stranger’s baby, and that he happens to be the owner and CEO of the large public company she works for…

-Watch as the series of missteps, misunderstandings and reluctance blossoms into a story of real love in the unlikely turn of events.
-A romance drama which is also incredibly funny…highly recommended!
+Watch as the series of missteps and misunderstandings blossom into a story of real love in an unlikely turn of events.
+“Fated to Love You” is a romance drama which is also incredibly funny!

-After witnessing his own parents’ failed marriage when he is a child, he bears a deep mistrust for women until one day, he meets a simple delivery girl, 梁慕橙, who also has a complicated past.
-She comes from a wealthy family who later goes bankrupt, leaving her to do odd jobs on her side to survive.
+After witnessing his own parents’ failed marriage as a child, he bears a deep mistrust for women.
+That is, until one day, when he meets a simple delivery girl, 梁慕橙 (liáng mù chéng), who also has a complicated past.
+She comes from a wealthy family that’s gone bankrupt, leaving her to do odd jobs on her side to survive.

 Through a series of frequent encounters, the pair falls in love.
 Having found someone he can confide in and genuinely connect with, 光晞 overcomes his distrust of women.